elpollazo/sniper_bot/README.md

 - **headless**: 1 (True) or 0 (False).
 When headless is 1 the bot will do all buying steps in headless mode without displaying a Firefox tab in the screen.
 This is useful when the bot is running on a server or a Raspberry Pi where is required the headless mode.
 Set this parameter to 0 if you want to deactivate the headless mode in the buying process.
 (Note: While the bot is checking the availability of stock the headless mode will be activated)
 - **maxprice**: This is the maximum price you are disposed to pay for the RTX-3070 in USD.
 If the price of the card is above of the maxprice seted the bot will shutdown the buying process.
 - **timedout_time**: Probably the bot will need more than one try to finally purchase a card.
 This parameter will set a timedout time (in seconds) if the buying process went wrong in a try for some reason.
 Then, after the timedout time has past, the bot will be retrying the buying process again until the card is purchased.
-- Amazon credentials: You must provide your amazon credentials in the buying steps of config.json file to complete the buying process.
+- **Amazon credentials**: You must provide your amazon credentials in the buying steps of config.json file to complete the buying process.
 The credentials must be inserted in the "key" field shown below:

     Email: